Parsl/dnpc/README.md

 and released to dnpcsql users.
 Code in the dnpcrepo around analysis should look more like helper code, rather than pre-packaged analyses.

+## Database schema

+Users are free to structure their database schema as they please.
+There are three different kinds of structure that have been used with dnpcsql so far:

+* span / event / subspan - one table represents all spans, regardless of type;
+another represents events in those spans; and a third represents subspan/superspan relationships.
+This is span/event type unaware.

+* Type-aware tables - eg. parsl monitoring.db, with a table for tasks, another table for tries, etc. Different columns in the database represent timestamps for different events (and other data about the types of span)

+* raw json log records - for example, from cloudwatch.
+In this model, SQL JSON functions are used in queries to access relevant fields at index and query time, rather than at import time.
+This leads to more complex queries, but also allows access of the entirety of a log record.

+Data in all of these forms (and other forms) can exist in the sqlite3 database at once, accessed with SQL queries that understand all of the forms that they are querying.

 ## Install

 At nersc: